MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 ## Screenshots

-The guidelines related to description for Microsoft 365 apps are applicable.
-For more information, see [App descriptions](../concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#screenshots).
+The guidelines related to screenshots for Microsoft 365 apps are applicable.
+For more information, see [screenshots](../concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#screenshots).

 In addition, you must ensure that apps with Copilot agent functionality must have atleast one screenshot related to Microsoft 365 Copilot functionality. [*Must fix*]